What is humane education, and why should we care?

 The Ontario SPCA and Humane Society believes this type of education is very important for children.
 This is why we developed AnimalSmart™, a free online humane education program.
 Learn more about this program at the end of the blog!

-Humane education treats children as changemakers and leaders through the three major components through fostering empathy; developing critical thinking skills; and taking meaningful action.
+Humane education treats children as changemakers and leaders.
+To prepare them for these roles humane education seeks to build capacity in three distinct areas: fostering empathy; developing critical thinking skills; and taking meaningful action.

 Empathy is all about understanding and caring about how another person or animal feels, from their point of view.
 Empathy can be considered as the bridge between our feelings and the feelings of others.
 To learn more about empathy click here.
 Humane education takes it a step further by encouraging children to consider not only the well-being of the people and animals close to them, and of their local environment, but also to extend that caring beyond their immediate circle of compassion to the health of all people and animals, and the Earth as a whole.
 Click here to learn more about circles of compassion.

 Developing Critical Thinking Skills

 In a world facing complex issues related to social injustice, animal and environmental ethics, children must be provided with the skills to think critically and creatively about these matters.
 Humane education teaches children to consider the priorities of, and impacts to, all involved, to examine and question their assumptions and biases, and to research and expand their knowledge about the living beings with whom they share this world.

 Taking Meaningful Action

 As children take on positions of leadership and responsibility, we want them to approach challenges with a sense of connection to the world and feel prepared and empowered to take action that considers the priorities of all living things.
 Want to learn more?
 Click here to watch our video about responsibility and how kids can take action in their day-to-day lives.